Robotmurlock/Motrack/docs/evaluation.md

 ## DanceTrack validation dataset

-All configs can be found in `configs` repository directory.
+All configs can be found in `configs/dancetrack` repository directory.
 Default ReID model is the fast-reid SBS(S50).
+Default detection model is the YOLOX model.

 | Method Name | Description                                            | HOTA | MOTA | IDF1 | config           |
 |-------------|--------------------------------------------------------|------|------|------|------------------|